E3SM-Project/ekea/docs/source/output.rst

 ekea output files and directories
 ************************************

 ekea creates several directories and generates files in the directories during kernel extraction .
-The next section explains the generated files in kernel subdirectory.
-And following sections explains all other directories and files other than kernel directory.
+The next section explains the generated files in the kernel subdirectory.
+And the following sections explains all other directories and files other than the kernel directory.

 Files in kernel directory
 --------------------------------------------------------